deepfence/ThreatMapper/README.md

 # What is ThreatMapper?

 Deepfence ThreatMapper consists of two components - the Deepfence Management Console, and a series of Deepfence Sensors.
-The sensors should be deployed within your production platforms, and they forward manifests and telemetry securely to your dedicated console.
 The console calculates the topology of your applications, interrogates manifests to find vulnerabilities, and displays a 'Threat Map' for your applications.
+The sensors are be deployed within your production platforms, and they forward manifests and telemetry securely to your dedicated console.

 ![Deepfence Architecture](images/threatmapper-architecture.png)